-Standard ATX boards will go into standard cases and tend to offer a good compromise, being big enough, feature-packed enough and flexible enough to be used as a high-performance machine and overclocked if necessary.
+Standard ATX boards will go into standard cases and tend to offer a good compromise, being big enough, feature-packed enough, and flexible enough to be used as a high-performance machine and overclocked if necessary.
 Go smaller than that, and you are entering the realms where overclocking becomes less wise.

 Which Should You Buy?

-If you are making a purchasing decision, compare the feature set of each board side by side, and if possible look at photographs of the boards.
-There is little point saying “I just need an ATX board, it has enough ports” if one of the PCI-E ports will be rendered useless for you by a dual-width graphics card.
+If you are making a purchasing decision, compare the feature set of each board side by side, and if possible, look at photographs of the boards.
+There is little point in saying, “I just need an ATX board; it has enough ports” if one of the PCI-E ports will be rendered useless for you by a dual-width graphics card.
 It could be that you do need the extra ports on an EATX board.
 Make sure that your case has the appropriate mountings for the motherboard that you decide to buy, and make sure that your power supply is good enough to run the motherboard and all of the cards and drives, as well as all of the fans attached to the case.

 Remember that PSUs will lose a bit of their output over time, so you may want a slightly higher wattage than you think you need as a buffer.
-A PSU with at least four 12v rails will give you the stability that you need, and prevent crashes in demanding games and other applications.
+A PSU with at least four 12v rails will give you the stability that you need and prevent crashes in demanding games and other applications.
 It pays to invest in a top-quality PSU for your machine.

 I hope this EATX vs ATX would have been helpful to you.
 If you have any questions or need our assistance in deciding the best motherboard for your system, please share your question in the comment section.